filozof50/UP/smart robot house cleaner.md

 Those algorithms will communicate with the API to the hardware of the SRHC.
 ND Will be the team manager.

-SS will create the said API, and with his experience in mobile development will be the main developer of the Android / iOS apps connected to the SRHC.
+SS will create the said API, and with his experience in mobile development will be the main developer of the Android / iOS applications connected to the SRHC.
 SS will be S&T manager.

 ### 2.4	Resources to be committed
 ZA OVO NAM TREBA ANIN DEO VALJDA